khilankamlesh/Music-Client-Server-Database/README.md

 ## Prerequisites ##
 This project was created in SQL using PostgreSQL, with the JDBC driver installed, and Java in Project SDK version 11.0.2 using IntelliJ IDEA Community Edition.

-This was the third of three projects as part of the Full Stack Applicaiton Development module at the University of Birmingham, focusing on JDBC and Java Networks/Socket programming as well as SQL using postgreSQL.
+This was the third of three projects as part of the Full Stack Application Development module at the University of Birmingham, focusing on JDBC and Java Networks/Socket programming as well as SQL using postgreSQL.

 ## Goal ##
 The goals of this project are to: